 Sometimes I forget how quick and easy pork chops can be, but you have to admit, they sound kind of boring and we’ve all had dried out overcooked pork chops.
 Baked pork chops with peaches are so easy, simple and delicious that I don’t know why they haven’t been in my dinner rotation along with smothered pork chops with a mushroom gravy.
 Both are so tender and easy to make.

 Natalie wanted to know why we don’t eat pork chops more.
 I blame it on Mike, when he was in the Navy, many years ago, they had overcooked pork chops a lot so it’s not his first choice.
-However, he has decided he now loves them whether they are baked with peaches or pork chops baked with potatoes.
+However, he has decided he now loves them when baked with peaches.

 You can prep these in less than 10 minutes.
 All you have to do is slice the peaches, leaving the skins on and toss with olive oil, salt and pepper.
 That’s it!
 The flavors are great even though you’re just using salt and pepper.